-4 Randomness as incompressibility
+4 Randomness as Incompressibility

-The algorithmic information theory (also called Kolmogorov complexity theory) is outside the scope of this survey, but let us mention a few results that have philosophical importance and should be kept in mind when discussing randomness at any level.
+Algorithmic information theory (also called Kolmogorov complexity theory) is outside the scope of this survey, but let us mention a few results that have philosophical importance and should be kept in mind when discussing randomness at any level.

 Roughly speaking, algorithmic information theory says that randomness is incompressibility.
 More precisely, a binary string looks plausible as an outcome of a fair coin (does not convince us to reject the fair coin hypothesis) if it is incompressible, i.e., if there is no program that produces this string and is much shorter than the string itself.
+In other words, we